 * OTHER PREPAREDNESS INFORMATION:

-Do not go sightseeing within impacted communities simply to observe
+Do not go sightseeing within impacted communities.
+Sightseers

 If using a generator, avoid carbon monoxide poisoning by following

-instructions by the manufacturer.
-Make sure that the generator is run
+instructions provided by the manufacturer.
+Operate your generator in

 * ADDITIONAL SOURCES OF INFORMATION: